 To allow for the dismantling of the house and to ensure that this conservation work is completed, staff have made the four recommendations included at the beginning of this report.
-Staff are seeking input from the Heritage Oakville Advisory Committee on the recommendations in this report.
+Staff presented the information in this report to the Heritage Oakville Advisory Committee at its meeting of September 27, 2022.
+The Committee reviewed the information and supported the staff recommendations in this report.